leo-project/leofs/docs/admin/system_admin/migration.md

 #### Takeover and Adjust Confugurations

-Before getting started with the migration of your LeoFS, you need to take over the configuration, then adjust the paths and set the new configurations.
+Before getting started with the migration of a LeoFS system, you need to take over the configuration, then adjust the paths and set the new configurations.

 #### Added Or Changed LeoFS' Configurations